 Accounting is the language of business, and basic knowledge of accounting is very helpful in exposing you to applications of finance.
-As a practical matter, waiving out of the core financial accounting course (ACC 502) creates space during Fall A of the first-year curriculum for Fast Track students to take the accelerated finance core course (FIN 513).
-ACC 502 can be waived via demonstrate previous experience or by passing the Online Accounting waiver course and exam ($475).
+As a practical matter, waiving out of the core financial accounting course (ACC 502) creates space during Fall A of the first-year curriculum for Fast Track students to take the most sought after finance elective (FIN 615).
+ACC 502 can be waived via demonstrated previous experience or by passing the Online Accounting waiver course and exam ($475).
 Successful admission to the FTF program also results in waiving the core financial management course (FIN 503), making space in Fall B of the first-year curriculum for Fast Track in Finance Students to take FIN 621.

-The preparatory work over the summer serves as a boot camp to help you demonstrate that you have the minimum knowledge required to ensure effective learning in the accelerated finance core course (FIN 513) during the Fall A term.
+The preparatory work over the summer serves as a boot camp to help you demonstrate that you have the minimum knowledge required to ensure effective learning in the finance electives (FIN 615 and FIN 621) during the Fall A and B terms, respectively.